mxbees/gtasks/README.md

-  help        Help about any command login       Logging into Google Tasks tasklists   View and create tasklists for currently signed-in account tasks       View, create, list and delete tasks in a tasklist
+  help        Help about any command login       Logging into Google Tasks tasklists   View and create tasklists for currently signed-in account tasks       View, add, list and delete tasks in a tasklist

 Flags:
   -h, --help     help for gtasks